Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets

+These energies are plotted in Figs.\,\ref{figure2}(a,c) for a $d_{x^2-y^2}$-wave magnet and a $p_x$-wave magnet, respectively, which demonstrate the momentum-dependent spin splitting of energy bands.
+As already discussed before, the bands are degenerate in spin when $\theta _{k}=\theta _{J}+(2n+1)\pi /4$ for $d$-wave altermagnets and $\theta _{k}=\theta _{J}+(2n+1)\pi /2$ for $p$-wave magnets, hence further unveiling the anisotropic spin splitting.
+Moreover, the momentum-dependent spin splitting and spin texture can be revealed in the spin density along $z$, which can be obtained as

-With the unconventional magnetic effect, the spin densities in momentum space manifest a $d$-wave and $p$-wave symmetry, serving as a unique feature of the unconventional magnet.
-Since Eq. (\ref{eq_sz}) is not limited to $d$-wave and $p$-wave magnet, a feature of spin density is expected in other higher-order unconventional magnets such as $f$-, $g$- and $i$-wave magnet (see App. \ref{ApdxA}).
-This spin density can further relate to the spin-triplet Cooper pair in unconventional magnets with superconductivity, as discussed below.
+where $G(z,\bm{k}) =[z -H_{d,p}(\bm{k})]^{-1}$, with $H_{j}={\rm diag}(H_{j}^{+},H_{j}^{-})$, $j=(d,p)$, and $z=\omega+i0^+$ defines the retarded Green's function.
+Eq.\,(\ref{eq_sz}) clearly shows that the spin-triplet spin density $S_{z}(\omega,\bm{k})$ is directly determined by unconventional magnetism via $J_{d,p}(\bm{k})$.
+To see the effect of $J_{d,p}(\bm{k})$, in Figs.\,\ref{figure2}(b,d) we show $S_{z}(\omega,\bm{k})$ as a function of momenta for $d_{x^{2}-y^{2}}$- and $p_{x}$-wave unconventional magnets.
+We clearly observe that the spin densities develop $d$- and $p$-wave symmetries, with spin-polarized Fermi surfaces, thus revealing a key feature of unconventional magnets.
+We stress that, since Eq.\,(\ref{eq_sz}) is not limited to $d$- and $p$-wave unconventional magnets, the behavior of the spin density is expected to characterize the parity in other angular momentum unconventional magnets, such as $f$-, $g$- and $i$-wave magnet, which we further discuss in App.\,\ref{ApdxA}.